 What Is a Mobile Home Foundation pad?

-Mobile homes and manufactured homes need a foundation pad.
-The foundation pad is an area of fill dirt sometimes made of sand and clay.
-This pad is built where your new mobile home will be setup.
+A mobile home Foundation pad is an area of fill dirt usually made of sand and clay.
+This pad is built where your new mobile home will be placed.
+Mobile homes have a beam and pier foundation the dirt pad is the foundation on which the pier system is placed.

 The pier and beam system transfers the weight of the home down to the foundation pad.
 The load-bearing capacity of the foundation pad is used to calculate pier spacing and footer sizes.
 Generally, the higher the load-bearing capacity of the pad, the stronger the foundation of the home will be.